lorenzotenti/serverlessbot/README.md

 This is a Twitter bot retweeting at regular intervals the most relevant tweets about serverless computing.

 Find it [here](https://twitter.com/_serverlessbot_).

+A tutorial on how to build this bot can be found [here](https://dev.to/lorenzotenti/how-to-build-a-serverless-twitter-bot-lph).

 ---